craftingcity/The-Known-World/Junie's Characters/Dante Fukili.md

 ### Background
 #### Early Life
 Dante was born in the summer of 095AF into the [[Wabys]] community of [[Cobalt's Thieves]] in the southern reaches of [[The Deserts of Tetrimoc]].

 Dante was not raised by her parents, who were fighting for the survival of their home, but rather the permanent residents of [[Wabys]].
-She found mentorship with a man who had come from the north,
+She found mentorship with a man who had come from the north, a place he called 'the Old City', where he fought and survived a daily war, much as her parents and some day she would do.

+She would come to be enamored by his stories, and would quietly watch and perform the trainings he led for the graduating Thieves.
+She loved live fire exercises the most; the sound of the blaster fire, the synchronous click and pop of the troops reloading, and the uniquely altered smell of the air after the day is done, it was almost intoxicating.
+It wasn't until she held her own blaster that she knew that this was it - the Obsession.
+A

 ## Important Knowledge